 Officials feared the death toll might increase as condition of some victims was critical while Khyber Pakhtunkhwa Information Minister Mian Iftikhar Hussain called for a ‘full-scale’ military operation to defeat militants.

 More than a dozen shops and almost an equal number of vehicles were damaged.
-Some vehicles and shops caught fire after the
+Some vehicles and shops caught fire after the explosion.

 Security personnel cordoned off the place immediately after the explosion and took the bodies and the injured to hospitals.